Singleton ensures a class only has one instance, and provide a global point of access to it.

 Controlling concurrent access to resources that are shared.

-example.Caution: Singletons can be a problem in multi-threaded applications, especially when they manipulate mutable data.
+Counter example.Caution: Singletons can be a problem in multi-threaded applications, especially when they manipulate mutable data.

 Tip: Singletons work well for immutable data, such as reading from some data source, since anything that can’t change isn’t going to run into thread clash problems.

-In this example we implement a Counter
+In this example we implement a Counter that inherits the qualities of Singleton.

 Counter <- R6::R6Class(inherit = Singleton, public = list(